 Whether you are a teacher, a leader, or an administrator, bringing a school-wide focus to vocabulary studies helps bridge gaps between disciplines and encourages deeper vocabulary knowledge in every subject area!
-Here are three reasons to make improving vocabulary skills a school-wide initiative.
+Here are three reasons to implement a vocabulary improvement program.

 Because I am passionate about word learning, my students recognize how greatly I value learning new words.
 However, students attend multiple classes every day and often don’t connect ideas or concepts from one class to another.
 By bringing students’ attention to vocabulary studies, teachers from across disciplines can start sharing instructional strategies for improving vocabulary skills, creating a more consistent message about building word knowledge.

 Different teachers are able to reach and relate to different students.
 However, when all of the teachers in a school repeat the same message about vocabulary learning, that message resonates more deeply with all of the students.

 A school that is dedicated to vocabulary learning can shift the message it sends to students from a more general “do well academically” to a specific “vocabulary is essential.”
 With this tangible outcome in mind, it becomes easier for teachers to approach word learning consistently with the result of improving vocabulary.

 One caveat, however.
 If students are struggling with vocabulary development, be sure to remain positive and encouraging.
 They shouldn’t feel that they are a failure because the school’s focus is on something they cannot achieve right away.

 A school-wide focus on improving vocabulary skills will help students see learning new words isn’t just a random part of their school subjects, but rather a critical element of their overall education.

 It can be overwhelming for teachers at your school to adopt a vocabulary focus.They often struggle with the many pendulum swings of education and may well roll their eyes about the addition of “one more thing” to their plate.